 Most dealers offer direct financing to consumers.
 However, the interest rates would largely depend on your credit history.
 Since some dealers will approve buyers with poor credit, which most banks would deny, it could be a last resort.
 Just buckle up for some seriously high rates.

 4. Consider OEM financing

 OEM stands for Original Equipment Manufacturer.
 In OEM financing, the manufacturer is the lender.
 It’s common for automobile and motorcycle manufacturers.
 Harley-Davidson and Yamaha, for instance, offer this type of financing for their new bikes.

-Sometimes manufacturers offer zero interest financing, such as when they’re trying to get rid of old models or new models that aren’t selling well.
-If you’re interested in a certain model, ask the dealer whether they’re selling it with a special OEM financing program.
+Sometimes manufacturers offer zero-interest financings, such as when they’re trying to get rid of old models or new models that aren’t selling well.
+If you’re interested in a specific model, ask the dealer whether they’re selling it with a particular OEM financing program.

 5. Apply for a personal loan

 A personal loan is an unsecured loan without any collateral.
 This means you won’t automatically forfeit your bike if you miss payments.
 This type of loan depends on your credit history and verifiable source of income.
 So the higher they are, the better the rate you’ll get.
 The problem is you often don’t know what rates you will qualify for until you complete the application form.
 To get a fixed rate, most lenders require a hard pull on your credit, which will lower it a little.
 Repeat that enough times and your credit score will drop significantly.

 SuperMoney has a loan offer engine that allows you to apply for a loan with multiple lenders without hurting your credit.
 Not only will you know your rate.
 You will also find out what terms you qualify for and what your monthly payments will be.
 All for free, instantly, and with no credit damage.
 Even if you think you have already found the best rate possible, there is not a downside to seeing what rates and terms you can get.